 Born and raised in Germany, Florian earned a diploma in economics as well as a master of law.
 He first worked as a consultant for KPMG, and later the Boston Consulting Group.
 After working more than 5 years in consulting, Florian entered the digital space and joined Tirendo, the leading European automotive e-commerce platform—which was incubated by Project A Ventures and which successfully exited to Delticom—as the head of business development.
 After the Tirendo exit, together with Rocket Internet, Florian founded Zipjet in autumn 2014.
 Zipjet is the leading European online, on-demand laundry and dry-cleaning service, which thrives on the trend of consumer convenience services.

-President, Home Care, Unilever, UK
+Executive Vice President, Home and Hygiene, Unilever, UK

 Managing Director, Accenture, USA

 Director of Business Development and Innovation, Evonik Corporation, USA